KyleChenZ/navigation/README.md

 Software setup
 ---
 ### Laptop
+-------Updated (Feb 7, 2019)------
+#### Must do: File modification (must do)(do this only once)
+Download laser_cut.cpp and gen.py files from Girts email

+Files will be download to ~/Download by default

+##### laser_cut.cpp
+To replace laser_cut.cpp in fastpick/src in TX2, type the following commands in a laptop terminal:
+    cd ~/Download
+    sftp nvidia@192.168.7.221
+    cd ~/navigation/src/fastpick/src
+    put laser_cut.cpp

+After putting laser_cut.cpp, press ctrl+z to terminate sftp, then
+    ssh nvidia@192.168.7.221
+    cd navigation
+    catkin_make

+##### gen.py
+To replace gen.cpp in fastpick/nodes in base raspberry pi, type the following commands in a laptop terminal:
+    cd ~/Download
+    sftp ubuntu@192.168.7.210
+    cd ~/catkin_ws/src/fastpick/nodes
+    put gen.py

+------End of Update (Feb 7, 2019)-------

+#### Note
 Connect to Sake Robot's Wifi

 To access to TX2, type the following command in a laptop terminal: